Hand-crafted Tours – Iconic Walking Trails – Mindful Adventure

 Afterwards, we can arrange for a boat trip to survey the cliffs from below.
 The view from this unique vantage point is unforgettable.
 Time for a fresh creamy pint or Irish coffee before evening dinner.
 It’s all about balance!

-Trails of the Vales – This is a sample tour offering that we’ve crafted for Canadian visitors coming into Ireland this summer who wanted something a little different from their holiday here.
+Celtic Adventure through Ireland’s Ancient East This is a sample tour offering that we’ve crafted for Canadian visitors coming into Ireland in summer 2024 who wanted something a little different from their holiday here.

 All our tours are tailored to suit your interests, fitness levels and budget.
 For more information email Phil and Elaine at email@example.com